Fixed-Parameter Extrapolation and Aperiodic Order

 We first prove the special case of Theorem~\ref{thm:bent-path} where $\lambda$ is real.
 This is Proposition~\ref{prop:bent-path-real}, below.
 Afterwards, we will explain how to modify the proof for nonreal $\lambda$.

-\begin{proposition} $Q_\lambda(c) = \complexes$ for any $\lambda\in\reals-\clcl{0,1}$ and any bent path $c$. \end{proposition}
+\begin{proposition} $Q_\lambda(c) = \complexes$ for any $\lambda\in\reals\cmpl\clcl{0,1}$ and any bent path $c$. \end{proposition}

 \begin{proof} We can assume that $\lambda > 1$ by Fact~\ref{fact:inner-dual}.
 If $c$ includes a nonempty open subset of $\complexes$, then we are done by Proposition~\ref{prop:open-set}, and so from now on we assume that this is not the case.
 Then Lemma~\ref{lem:bent-path} implies that we can take a subpath $d$ of $c$ satisfying the two properties of the lemma with respect to some point $x$, and then it is enough to show that $Q_\lambda(d) = \complexes$.
-And for \emph{this} it is enough to show that $Q_\lambda(d)$ contains a nonempty open subset of $\complexes$, thanks to Proposition~\ref{prop:open-set}.
+And for \emph{this} it is enough to show that $Q_\lambda(d)$ contains a nonempty open subset of $\complexes$, thanks again to Proposition~\ref{prop:open-set}.

 The first property of Lemma~\ref{lem:bent-path} says that $d$ lies entirely to one side of some line $L$ through $d(0)$ and $d(1)$.
 (If $d(0) = d(1)$, then $L$ may not be unique.)
-Let $\ell$ be the oriented loop that first follows $d$ from $d(0)$ to $d(1)$, then returns from $d(1)$ back to $d(0)$ along $L$.
-The second property of the lemma says that $\ell$ has nonzero winding number about $x$.
+Letting $\ell := \loopcl(d)$, the second property of the lemma says that $\ell$ has nonzero winding number about $x$.